yl-loaf/Circle-Grinding-Incremental/README.md

 1. F9 = Set top-left corner of your click area
 2. F10 = Set bottom-right corner of your click area
 3. F11 = Reset to full screen

+Debug Tools

+· F8 = See what color is under your mouse cursor (BGR format)